Red velvet cake meets a soft-baked chocolate chip cookie today. A blissful marriage of two classic desserts!

 The cookies will slightly spread in the oven.
 Mine sort of looked like cookie mounds after 10-11 minutes.
 So, I simply pressed them down with my fingers (or you can use a spoon) so they became a bit flatter and had crinkle tops.
 Then, after I pressed them down slightly, I stuck a few chocolate chips into the tops of each.
 The chocolate chips melted down into the warm cookie.
 Let the cookies cool for about 5 minutes on the baking sheet before transferring to a wire rack to cool completely.

 The best part is that you have complete control over how red you want your cookies.
 I added about 1 Tablespoon of red food coloring to my cookie dough.
 If you want less, add less – if you want more, add more.
 If you’re not a fan of food coloring, leave it out.
+Skip the chocolate chips and give them a dunk in melted chocolate (or not!) like we do with White Chocolate Red Velvet Cookies.
 Again, you have all the control over it!

 So this recipe sounds pretty easy, right?
 It is!
 Just your basic chocolate cookie recipe with a bit less cocoa, a bit more flour, some vanilla, and a sprinkling of chocolate chips.
 A quick cookie dough chill and boom!
 You’ll have red velvet cookies from scratch in only 90 minutes.